Human Rights Commission

-On January 14, 1991, the City Council of Newburgh established the Human Rights Commission (HRC) pursuant to the authority contained by Ordinance No. 3-91.
-On October 6 2005, the New York State Human Rights Law was expanded to become the only human rights law in New York State to prohibit discrimination in both employment and housing against victims of domestic violence, sexual abuse and stalking.
-On June 4, 2007 the law was further expanded to provide for monetary damages in cases where there is a pattern and practice of discrimination; the award of punitive damages in all cases where the discrimination has been willful or wanton or malicious; and the assessment of civil fines and penalties in housing cases.
-To protect the rights and privileges of all it's inhabitants, the Newburgh City Council passed the Human Rights Law.
-On December 12, 2012 by Ord.
-No. 3-11-2012, it was amended in its entirety.
+On January 14, 1991, the City Council of Newburgh established the Human Rights Commission (HRC) pursuant to the authority contained by Ordinance Number 3-91.
+On October 6, 2005, the New York State Human Rights Law was expanded to become the only human rights law in New York State to prohibit discrimination in both employment and housing against victims of domestic violence, sexual abuse, and stalking.
+On June 4, 2007, the law was further expanded to provide for monetary damages in cases where there is a pattern and practice of discrimination; the award of punitive damages in all cases where the discrimination has been willful or wanton or malicious; and the assessment of civil fines and penalties in housing cases.
+To protect the rights and privileges of all its inhabitants, the Newburgh City Council passed the Human Rights Law.
+On December 12, 2012, by Ordinance Number March 11, 2012, it was amended in its entirety.
 A Commission on Human Rights was established pursuant to the authority contained in Article 12-D of the General Municipal Law.
-This law encompasses discrimination based on race, color, religion, ethnicity, creed, age, familial status, gender, marital status, sexual orientation and disability, in the practices of employment, in places of public accommodation, housing and the approval of credit.
+This law encompasses discrimination based on race, color, religion, ethnicity, creed, age, familial status, gender, marital status, sexual orientation, and disability, in the practices of employment, in places of public accommodation, housing, and the approval of credit.

-For more information, click here https://dhr.ny.gov/law for the New York State Human Rights Law
+For more information visit the New York State Human Rights Law website.

 - To make such studies in any field of human relationship in the community as in its judgment will aid in effectuating its general purpose.